 Prior to her appointment to the Fair Work Commission, Ms Booth was a Senior Member of the Queensland Civil and Administrative Tribunal from 2009 to 2011.
 She served as Queensland’s Anti-Discrimination Commissioner between 2002 and 2009.

-She has also worked as a solicitor in private practice specialising in employment and industrial law, and as a teacher.
+She also worked as a solicitor in private practice specialising in employment and industrial law, and as a teacher.
 She holds formal qualifications in both law and education.

 Ms Booth’s career demonstrates her expertise in workplace relations, and her commitment to fairness and equity.